Ian-Joseph/CleanCity/Tests/test-cases.md

 1. Navigate to the admin dashboard.
 2. Click on the “Pickup Requests” section.

+**Expected Result:**  All pickup requests should be displayed in a table.

-**Expected Result:**  All existing pickup requests are displayed in a list or table.
+**Actual Result:**  All pickup requests are displayed in a list or table.

 ---